Asmita-Zjigyasu/RISCV-IM-5-Stage-pipelined-Processor/README.md

 OpenSTA> report_checks

 ```

 I was not able to run the report_checks command on my machine as it was getting hanged again and again.
 So, I had to use the college PC to run OPENSTA flow on the design's RUN.
+I have shown my name in the text file here.

 ![Image](https://github.com/Asmita-Zjigyasu/iiitb_riscv32im5/blob/main/Images/performance1.jpeg)
 ![Image](https://github.com/Asmita-Zjigyasu/iiitb_riscv32im5/blob/main/Images/slack1.jpeg)

 **Clock period of the design = 30ns**
 **Performance = 1/(clock period - slack) = 1/(30 - 10.17)ns = 504.2864Mhz**